 The meeting is held in Fellowship Hall of East Shore United

-to the public.
+is open to the public.
 A $3.00 donation is suggested for

 guests.
 The entrance is through the back door of the church.

 There is an elevator to reach the lower level and Fellowship Hall.
-The doors of

-circle or across the alley in front of the Marc's Pharmacy
+traffic circle or across the alley in front of the Marc's Pharmacy

 door.
 Please do not park outside designated areas as this